codingteam/codingteam.org.ru/Readme.md

 The only configuration parameter is the HTTP binding.
 Change the binding using `ASPNETCORE_URLS` environment variable.
-For example, `ASPNETCORE_URLS=http://0.0.0.0:80` means listening all port 80 for all addresses.
+For example, `ASPNETCORE_URLS=http://0.0.0.0:80` means listening port 80 for all addresses.
 The default setting is `http://localhost:5000`.

 ### Building